 Davi returned home to Grass Valley, a changed man after the 9/11 terrorist attacks.
 “He was still the same guy,” says high school friend Kyle Williams, “the only difference was that sitar was attached to his hip at all times.
 He couldn’t play the thing worth a damn, but that never deterred him.”

 After trying unsuccessfully to start a band in his hometown, Davi left for Portland, OR, in 2005.
 “I needed to go somewhere a sitar was appreciated,” Davi said, “and Portland seemed like the ideal place.”

 For the next decade, Davi would wander Portland’s streets and back alleys, playing any gig he could.
 “It was rough at times, but I wouldn’t change a thing,” he says, “I would do it all again in a heartbeat.”

 Davi moved back home for good in early 2016.

-“You would think after all that time and energy he would at least be somewhat competent on the sitar,” says Davi’s mother Mary.
+“You would think after all that time and energy he would at least be somewhat competent on the sitar,” says Davi’s mother, Mary.
 “Oh well, at least he enjoyed himself.”
-Davi’s father Daniel isn’t holding his breath that his son will give up the instrument and join him in the family’s roofing business.
+On the other hand, Davi’s father, Daniel, isn’t holding his breath that his son will give up the instrument and join him in the family’s roofing business.
 “I gave up all hope years ago,” he said.

-Davi and his sitar can be heard on open mic nights at Cooper’s Ale House on Commercial Street.
+Davi and his sitar can be heard on open mic nights on Commercial Street.